Insurance for multifamily property management at scale

 What insurance does an apartment management company need?

-At minimum: general liability, E&O, and workers compensation.
-Most programs also include a fidelity bond for rent collections, cyber coverage for tenant data, and umbrella over amenity properties.
+Apartment management companies need general liability, professional liability (E&O), and workers compensation at minimum.
+Most programs also include a fidelity bond for rent collections, cyber coverage for tenant data, and umbrella for amenity properties.

 What is multifamily property management insurance?